evgeniy-shpyra/evgeniy-shpyra/README.md

 A little about me:

 - 🔭 I’m currently working on React Projects
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning NestJs
-- 👯 I’m looking to collaborate on React & NodeJS
 - 📫 How to reach me: foksmix256@gmail.com